observablehq/framework/docs/params.md

   options: {product: {type: "string"}}
 });

-console.log(product);
+process.stdout.write(JSON.stringify({product}));
 ```

 ## Precedence

-If multiple sources match a particular request, Framework choses the most-specific match.
+If multiple sources match a particular route, Framework choses the most-specific match.
 Exact matches are preferred over parameterized matches, and higher directories (closer to the root) are given priority over lower directories.

 For example, for the page `/product/42`, the following sources might be considered: